 However, for reading purposes, she understands the different written language systems.
-As you can see in the image below, the Korean Hangul and Chinese grids are separate.
+As you can see in the image below, the Korean words and Chinese characters are separate.

 跳房子(Chinese hopscotch): Other challenging ideas

-In addition, for young readers, you can form a sentence within the hopscotch grid!
+For young readers, you can form a sentence within the hopscotch grid.